warren/perdicis-notes/content/Lucid dreaming 101.md

 Lucid dreaming (LD) = being awake during a dream.

-It's wonderfully entertaining (you get superpowers) and is surprisingly low effort to learn (only 2 months for me).
+It's highly entertaining (you get superpowers) and surprisingly low effort to learn (only 2 months for me).

 Read on to learn how!